VHSgunzo/runimage/README.md

 ![image](https://user-images.githubusercontent.com/57139938/202873005-a7b4fcf3-aff3-4498-90b4-3b19ef8bd146.png)

-Portable single-file Linux container.
-You can use it to develop and run any applications and games, including applications and games for Windows, launch games from retro platforms using popular emulators, work with the office, with remote desktops, multimedia, browsers, messengers, and even run virtual machines.
+Portable single-file unprivileged Linux container in user namespaces.
+You can use it to develop and run any applications and games, including applications and games for Windows, launch games from retro platforms using popular emulators, work with the office, with remote desktops, multimedia, browsers, messengers, and even run virtual machines with QEMU/KVM and Virt-Manager, USB and block device forwarding in VM also works.

+Also inside the container, you can use various means of proxification, such as proxychains, tor and others and run VNC and SSH servers.

-The full list of installed packages can be found in the [**releases**](https://github.com/VHSgunzo/runimage/releases) file pkg_list-{release_type}.txt
+The full list of installed packages can be found in the [**releases**](https://github.com/VHSgunzo/runimage/releases) file `pkg_list-{release_type}.txt`

 RunImage is designed to be completely static and portable to run on almost any Linux.
-It is based on a specially configured Arch Linux.
-The technology of single-file containerization is based on a modified static AppImage runtime, squashfs image with lz4 compression method, statically compiled binaries for the operation of the container startup script, and containerization itself is carried out by Bubblewrap.
+It is based on a specially configured Arch Linux rootfs.
+The technology of single-file containerization is based on a modified static AppImage runtime, squashfs image with lz4 compression method for better work speed, statically compiled binaries for the operation of the containe [Run script](https://github.com/VHSgunzo/runimage/blob/main/Run), and containerization itself is carried out by statically compiled [Bubblewrap](https://github.com/containers/bubblewrap).

 In addition, RunImage has the ability to isolate itself from the main system, use separate portable home directories and configuration files for each executable file being run, and run separate X11 servers, including running multiple Xorg servers on TTY.
 XFCE is used as DE.

 ## Features:

 * A Portable single executable file with an idea - downloaded and launched.
 Nothing needs to be installed in the system.
-* Works on most Linux distributions, including even very old ones or without glibc or systemd and in live mode.
+* Works on most Linux distributions, including even very old ones or without glibc or systemd and in live boot mode.
 * Running and working without root rights, including package management in unpacked form.
 * The ability to work in a packed and unpacked form.
 Unpacked, you will get a higher work speed, but about ~2-3 more occupied disk space
 * The ability to run both 32-bit and 64-bit executable files.
-* Based on Arch Linux, contains latest software (including latest video drivers).
+* Based on Arch Linux, contains latest software.
 * The ability to use both separate home directories for each executable file, and completely seamless use of the system home directory.
-* The ability to use separate configuration files for each launched executable file.
+* The ability to use separate configuration files for each launched executable file (see [config](https://github.com/VHSgunzo/runimage/tree/main/config)).
 * There is no performance drawdown.
 All applications and executable files run at the same speed as in the system.
 * Supports filesystem and X11 sandboxing and network isolation.
+* Temporary home directory in RAM (can be used as a real private mode for browsers and applications)
 * The ability to launching a full DE in windowed mode and on TTY.
+* Works with any versions of nvidia proprietary drivers.
+* Usability and comprehensibility.

 ## Requirements:
+* Supported architectures (should work on any Linux kernel architecture.
+However, it is currently only built for x86_64)

-* Linux kernel 3.10+ (tested on Ubuntu 12.04, but recommend 5.0+ with user namespaces support)
+* Linux kernel 3.10+ (tested on Ubuntu 12.04, but recommend 5.0+ with [user namespaces](https://lwn.net/Articles/531114) support)
 * FUSE (but not necessarily, because it is possible to work in unpacked form without FUSE mounting)

 ## To get started:

-1. Download release from the [**releases**](https://github.com/VHSgunzo/runimage/releases) page.
+1. Download latest release from the [**releases**](https://github.com/VHSgunzo/runimage/releases) page.
 2. Make it executable before run.
 ```
 chmod +x runimage